Theoretical Properties of Entropy in a Strong Coupling Region: Acknowledgment

 \section{Acknowledgment}

-The author would like to thank Horacio Casini, Daniel Harlow, Song He, Xing Huang and Ling-Yan Hung for their useful discussion.
+The author would like to thank Horacio Casini, Daniel Harlow, Song He, Kazuo Hosomichi, Xing Huang, Yu-tin Huang and Ling-Yan Hung for their useful discussion.
 Especially, the author would like to thank Nan-Peng Ma for his suggestion and encouragement.
+The author thanks the Asia Pacific Center for Theoretical Physics at the Pohang University of Science and Technology, Yukawa Institute for Theoretical Physics at the Kyoto University, National Tsing Hua University, Tohoku University and Okinawa Institute of Science and Technology Graduate University.
+Discussions during the workshops ``Duality and Novel Geometry in M-theory'', ``Quantum Information in String Theory and Many-body Systems'', ``Novel Quantum States in Condensed Matter 2017'', ``The NCTS workshop on correlated quantum many-body systems: from topology to quantum criticality'', ``String-Math 2018'', ``Strings 2018'', ``New Frontiers in String Theory'' and ``Strings and Fields 2018'' were useful to complete this work.